Tamm Plasmon--Enhanced Widely Tunable Near-Infrared Nanolaser with Superior Efficiency and Output Power: 3. Results and Discussions

-To understand the physical origin of tunability through variations in cavity layer thickness, we need to examine the structure in greater detail.
-The IR-140 dye provides a broad gain spectrum centered near 870 nm \cite{ruor_ir140_gain, zhao_ir140_dynamics}, so lasing is not limited to a single wavelength.
-The lasing wavelength is determined by the cavity resonance, which requires strong feedback, confinement, and low loss.
-Varying the different layer thicknesses, hence the overall DBR thickness, shifts the stopband and phase conditions, thereby tuning the cavity resonance \cite{shchukin_dbr_tuning, yang_tunable_plasmonic}.
-As long as the shifted resonance overlaps with the dye’s gain spectrum, lasing can occur, even away from 870 nm.
-At wavelengths near the edges of the tuning range (like 850 nm or 944 nm), the dye provides less optical gain, so amplification is weaker.
-However, if the cavity feedback and resonance conditions are strong enough, they can still compensate for the reduced gain, allowing lasing to occur even at those lower-gain wavelengths, as seen in figures \ref{dg_variation}, \ref{dtl_variation} and \ref{dsl_variation}.
+Figure~\ref{dtl_varied} shows that as only \(d_{\text{TL}}\) is increased from 120 nm to 245 nm, the lasing wavelength shifts from approximately 850 nm to 925.725 nm.
+No lasing emission is observed for \(d_{\text{TL}} < 120\,\text{nm}\) or \(d_{\text{TL}} > 245\,\text{nm}\).
+Besides, increasing \(d_g\) from 240 nm to 440 nm enables wavelength tuning from 852.3 to 944.5 nm as shown in Figure~\ref{dg_varied}.
+The maximum emission of 66.2028 a.u. occurs at \(d_g = 310\,\text{nm}\) (870.055 nm).
+The IR-140 dye offers a broad gain centered near 870 nm, so lasing is not confined to one wavelength.
+The lasing wavelength depends on the cavity resonance, requiring strong feedback, confinement, and minimal loss.
+Changing any one layer thickness alters the DBR stopband and phase conditions, tuning the cavity resonance.\cite{shchukin_dbr_tuning, yang_tunable_plasmonic} When this resonance overlaps the dye’s gain spectrum, lasing occurs even away from 870 nm.
+At tuning extremes (e.g., 850 nm or 944 nm), optical gain is lower, but strong feedback and proper resonance can still sustain lasing, as shown in figures \ref{dtl_varied} and \ref{dg_varied}.

-\subsection{Tuning by the number of layers in the top 1DPC}
+\subsubsection{3.2.2.
+Tuning by the number of layers in the top 1DPC}

-We investigate the effect of changing the total number of layers in the top DBR on the lasing peak wavelength and emission intensity.
-Figure~\ref{layer1_varied_3Plots} shows the emission spectra for three different layer counts, while Figure~\ref{layer1_varied} summarizes how varying the number of layers in the upper DBR influences both the lasing wavelength and the corresponding emission intensity in arbitrary units.

-From Figure~\ref{layer1_varied}, we observe that increasing the total number of layers in the top DBR from 2 to 6 shifts the peak lasing wavelength from 860.323 nm to 868.824 nm.
-Beyond 6 layers, further increases up to 18 layers result in only a gradual rise, reaching 871.138 nm for 18 layers.
-Interestingly, the emission intensity at the peak wavelength does not follow a monotonic trend.
-The maximum peak emission of 66.2028 a.u. occurs at 870.055 nm for 9 layers, while noticeable dips in intensity are observed for 2, 6, and 12 layers.